lmas/thesis/thesis.typ

 		[Yes], [10000], [1597515], [1599991], [1135],
 		[No], [12638], [96961], [15556], [6],
 	),
-	caption: "Benchmarks from running Stream DAMP on random data."
+	caption: "Average performance while running benchmarks for Stream DAMP on random data."
 )

 #figure(
 	image("images/analysis-timings.png"),
-	caption: [Runtimes for data analysis of each dataset.]
+	caption: [Average runtimes for the analysis of each dataset.]
 )

 === Analysis

 #TODO("")

 == Live sensor performance